 Cold and Dark

-The Oort Cloud is not capable of supporting life as we know it.
+The frozen, comet-like bodies of the Oort Cloud are not capable of supporting life as we know it.

-The Oort Cloud is named for the astronomer who predicted its existence during the 1950s: Jan Oort.
+The Oort Cloud is named for Jan Oort, the Dutch astronomer who predicted its existence in the 1950s.